varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 ---------

 In VCL you have access to certain variable objects.
-These contain requests and responses currently beeing worked on.
-What variables are availble depends on context.
+These contain requests and responses currently being worked on.
+What variables are available depends on context.

 .. include:: vcl_var.rst